oVirt/ovirt-site/source/develop/release-management/features/storage/serial-execution-of-asynchronous-tasks.html.md

 ## Dependencies / Related Features and Projects

 Live Storage Migration depends on this feature.
 This feature will also allow for better error handling in various Move Disk scenarios.

-## Documentation / External references

-N / A at the moment

-## Open Issues

-N / A